mrkkrp/lsa/README.md

 This is minimal, lightweight, console, Unix-style program to list various parameters of audio files.

+## Requirements

+LSA requires CPU with SSE and SSE2 (this means that only if you have pretty old CPU it won't work).
+Also, your OS must support these intrinsics.

 ## Supported Formats

 LSA is built on top of Audio File library, so it inherits its list of